naeglinghaff/Airplanes-and-airports/README.md

 Makerss-Air:airport_challenge student$
 ```

 Yes, great.
-Now more tests.
+Now more unit tests.
 Until we get this:

 ```
 airport = Airport.new()